 - 1 cup maple syrup

-Combine all ingredients in a large saucepot.
-Bring slowly to a boil; cook rapidly to a gelling point, stirring frequently to prevent sticking.
-Remove from heat, ladle into hot jars, leaving 1/4 inch headspace.
-Process 10 minutes by water bath.
+Combine all ingredients in a large pot.
+Slowly bring to a boil; cooking to a gel point.
+Stir frequently in order to prevent sticking.
+Remove from heat, ladle into hot jars.
+Leave a 1/4 inch headspace and process 10 minutes by water bath.